autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 Growing up in Kathmandu, Nepal from humble beginnings, Arpan recalls not being particularly good at anything and being an introvert.
 “I went to a government school in my early years and later joined boarding school.
 Somewhere between grade 8 and grade 10, I figured that I wanted to be a “professional programmer" whatever that meant to me at that time.
 That is one reason why I believe I’m very lucky (to know early in my life what I wanted to do).
 From then on, this goal was always at the back of my mind and has guided every major decision until now.”

 ![](https://autechjobs.ml/images/arpan.jpg)

 ### Initial challenges during the job search process:

-After a fair share of working at the local cafe and at the customer service department of a popular supermarket, Arpan began zoning in on finding a tech job that suited his skills.
+After a fair share of working other jobs to sustain himself, Arpan began zoning in on finding a tech job that suited his skills.

 Some challenges I faced: